WEST COAST SWING FIGURE PATTERNS

 If you would like to read other articles on dance

 position, technique, styling, and specific dance rhythms, you may visit

 If you are not a member of DRDC,

 do consider joining.
-The group sponsors quarterly weekends with great
+The group sponsors triquarterly weekends with

 dancing and teaching, and the newsletter is one of the most informative